The ‘Stalker’ Set-Up

 • There never has been an appointment in my diary to meet with Mr Khalesirad.

 • Parliamentary Security freely admitted Mr Khalesirad into the public gallery without question, prior to his being signed in to the annex by me, over two hours later.

-• I must say that of all the guests I have had to Parliament house have been more well behaved than Mr Khalsirad.
+• None of all the guests I have had to Parliament house have been more well behaved than Mr Khalsirad.
 I found his behaviour to be exemplary.

 • In relation to leaving Mr Ward and Mr Khalesirad unaccompanied in my closed office, for approx. 45 seconds, I am guilty as charged.
 However having Mr Ward in my office allows me to get back in when I return.
 I have been alone in my office without Mr Ward or Jenny, causing me to miss a vote on one occasion.